 The recycled PET fiber market is more cost-sensitive than the bottle-to-bottle market as it is a low-cost, low-margin business.

-"Half of our rPET goes into fibers," said Darrel Collins, executive director of the National Association for PET Container Resources.
+"Half of our rPET goes into fibers," said Darrel Collier, executive director of the National Association for PET Container Resources.
 "Both the strapping and carpet business has been very poor, especially in May.
 If you're really only focused on apparel fibers or strapping, you're in trouble."